Yvand/terraform-azurerm-sharepoint/README.md

   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.
 - Variable `front_end_servers_count` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
+- Variable `sharepoint_configuration_level` sets how much configuration is done in the SharePoint farm:
+  - `Minimum`: Creates a web application with its default zone only
+  - `Light`: Everything in `Minimum` and:
+    - Provisions the State Service Application
+    - Configures the trusted authentication
+  - `Medium`: Everything in `Light` and:
+    - Provisions the User Profile Service Application
+    - Extends the web application in zone `Intranet`
+  - `Full`: Everything in `Medium` and:
+    - Configures all the resources to run and deploy add-ins
+    - Create addditional host-named site collections
 - Variable `enable_hybrid_benefit_server_licenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..

 ## Outputs